 Others also call it chili garlic sauce.
 This is the good stuff that makes any siomai spicy and more tasty!
 You can make it for small business too.

-This siomai sauce recipe is Filipino style compared to other recipes found in the net.
+Just an FYI: This siomai sauce recipe is Filipino style compared to other recipes found in the net.
 Where the original recipe in other countries consist of tomatoes.

 Filipino style siomai sauce or chili garlic sauce does not contain tomatoes.
 Chili garlic sauce or siomai sauce originated in Thailand.
 It was described in Wikipedia as a condiment with primary ingredients of Chili peppers and sometimes tomato.